Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 systems a proxy launch mechanism (such as Balsam) is required. libEnsemble's various Executors were developed to directly address such issues.

+In particular, we'll be experimenting with libEnsemble's :doc:`MPI Executor<../executor/mpi_executor>`, since it can automatically detect available MPI runners and resources, and by default divide them equally among workers.

 Getting Started
 ---------------